Our towns are withering. Without broadband, the future of small Western Massachusetts towns is bleak…

 What the hell happened?

-Hundreds of town employees and volunteers across the Western Massachusetts—we were among them!—donated their time and expertise in engineering, financial, legal, technology and marketing fields to produce viable broadband solutions for their communities.
+Hundreds of town employees and volunteers across and were among them!—donated their time and expertise in engineering, financial, legal, technology and marketing fields to produce viable broadband solutions for their communities.
 WiredWest is proud to have been at the forefront of these efforts.
 A nationally recognized consulting firm has endorsed the WiredWest plan and the Berkman Center at Harvard University recently cited the plan in an extensive case study.

 MBI has responded by releasing critical reports without offering alternatives, blocking willing private companies from partnering with towns, withholding information, changing policy decisions, restricting citizens from attending informational meetings, and this past January having their director resign in the midst of a “pause” ordered by the Governor to investigate state budgets.